Crezle/TTK4255-ROBVIS-PROJECT/README.md

 python src/main.py --config True
 ```

+For evulation of the code, the main functionality is in the [utils](src/utils/) folder, where all the code is modularized for easy testing of each part.
+The [tools](src/tools/) folder contains peripheral code for ease of use and operation of the ESP32.

 ### Configuration

 The configuration file is used to specify how the code should run.
 Default and custom are currently identical, but the idea is to **only** change the custom file if other parameters is desired to be tested as the default file is used for the final results.

 ## Outputs